rmit-ir/SummaryRank/README.md

 <a name="chen_2015_harnessing"></a> Ruey-Cheng Chen, Damiano Spina, W. Bruce
 Croft, Mark Sanderson, and Falk Scholer.
-Harnessing semantics for answer sentence retrieva.
+Harnessing semantics for answer sentence retrieval.
 In *Proceedings of the Eighth Workshop on Exploiting Semantic Annotations in Information Retrieval*, ESAIR '15 (CIKM workshop), pages 21&ndash;27.
 ACM, 2015.